twr14152/Go_Network_Scripts/README.md

 That said I'm going to try updating and revising these scripts as I get time.

 Starting with ssh scripts.
-I'm moving the original script to a folder called ssh_client/pre_go.mod_stuff/.
+I'm moving the original scripts to a folder called ssh_client/pre_go.mod_stuff/.
-Under the ssh_client/ I've added the following scripts.
+I've added the following scripts in their place.

 - ssh_client/runcli/ - (Work in Progress) This package will prompt you for hosts and commands (config/show) to run on your devices
 - ssh_client/ssh-cli-client - Easy to use script for connecting to multiple devices and issuing (config/show) commands.